 The standard explosive fillings for World War II mines were SW18 and SW36; S16, S18 and SW36 were used in the airborne mines.
 S16 was 31.4% ammonium nitrate, 5.9% sodium nitrate, 2.3% potassium nitrate, 9.7% cyclonite, 10.1% ethylene diamine dinitrate, 0.6% TNT and 40% aluminum.

-Information on the kind of explosives used for World War I mines and post-World War II mines is not available at this time.
-The former were possibly TNT-hexanitrodiphenylamine mixtures, similar to torpedo explosives of that time.
+Information on the kind of explosives used for post-World War II mines is not available at this time.

 Charge of 551 or 628 lbs.
 (250 or 285 kg).
 "KA" gear used a 98 foot (30 m) tube over the upper part of the mooring wire.
 When swept, this tube closed a switch and exploded the mine.
 This gear replaced the "KE" switch which fired the mine when the mooring cable was cut or the strain on it relieved.
 Both of these anti-sweeping mechanisms were later discarded as they were determined to be ineffective against sweeping operations.